gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia_tips_and_tricks.md

 [Driver Persistence](https://docs.nvidia.com/deploy/driver-persistence/index.html#persistence-daemon) section of the NVIDIA documentation for more details.

-To start the persistence daemon at boot, [enable](enable "enable"){.wikilink} the `{{ic|nvidia-persistenced.service}}`{=mediawiki}.
+To start the persistence daemon at boot, [enable](enable "wikilink") the `{{ic|nvidia-persistenced.service}}`{=mediawiki}.
 For manual usage see the [upstream documentation](https://docs.nvidia.com/deploy/driver-persistence/index.html#usage).

 ## Forcing YCbCr with 4:2:0 subsampling {#forcing_ycbcr_with_420_subsampling}

-If you are facing [limitations of older output standards](Wikipedia:HDMI#Refresh_frequency_limits_for_standard_video "limitations of older output standards"){.wikilink}
-that can still be mitigated by using YUV 4:2:0, the NVIDIA driver has an undocumented X11 option to enforce that:
+If you are facing [limitations of older output standards](Wikipedia:HDMI#Refresh_frequency_limits_for_standard_video "wikilink") that can still be mitigated by using YUV 4:2:0, the NVIDIA driver has an undocumented X11 option to enforce that:

 `Option "ForceYUV420" "True"`